backpacking

 Magog, this sweet little town is nestled by the beautiful Lake Memphremagog.
 Its main street is a delightful blend of eateries and boutiques that cater to various tastes.
 The restaurants offer a diverse culinary experience, ranging from cozy cafes with freshly baked goods to upscale bistros serving locally sourced cuisine.

 With all those choices, I decided to keep it real and roll with a classic Lebanese shawarma joint.
-And yeah, food was good and they're really old-school – debit cards and cash are the only way to pay there.
+And yeah, the food was good and they're really old-school – debit cards and cash are the only way to pay there.

 You have to check out the shops along the main street – they've got all kinds of cool stuff like handmade crafts, trendy fashion spots, and those shops that sell unique goodies.
-And let me tell you, with the gorgeous scenery around, it's the perfect spot to find on some seriously tasty food and take your sweet time shopping around.
+And let me tell you, with the gorgeous scenery around, it's the perfect spot to find some seriously tasty food and take your sweet time shopping around.

 So, the good thing about not doing any prep before a trip is that you stumble upon some unexpected gems.
 And guess what?
 That's exactly what happened to me.
 I found out that the Magog public library is set up in this old cathedral.
 How cool is that?